 Childhood & Early Life

-He received his formal education from Severn School.
-He graduated from The Principia in St Louis Missouri in 1953 and later enrolled at the Principia College in Illinois.
+He received his formal education from ‘Severn School.’
+He graduated from ‘The Principia’ in St. Louis, Missouri in 1953 and later enrolled at ‘Principia College’ in Illinois.

-From 1955 until 1957, he studied at the Neighborhood Playhouse School of Theater in New York, wherein he was trained by Sanford Meisner.
-It was there that he befriended Dustin Hoffman and Gene Hackman
+From 1955 to 1957, he studied at the ‘Neighborhood Playhouse School of Theater’ in New York, where he was trained by Sanford Meisner.
+It was there that he befriended Dustin Hoffman and Gene Hackman.

 Continue Reading Below